Panakotta00/FicsIt-Networks-Repository/Packages/BackupPowerSupply/README.md

               mains     power storage
              switch        switch

+Below is a photograph of what that might look like in reality:

-![Example setup of the Ficsit Backup Power Supply](preview1.jpg "Example setup of the Ficsit BPS") Example setup of the Ficsit Backup Power Supply
+![Example setup of the Ficsit Backup Power Supply](preview1.jpg "Example setup of the Ficsit BPS") ~Example setup of the Ficsit Backup Power Supply~

 The mains switch must have the following nick: "BPS mainsSwitch"